CARTAvis/carta-archived/README.md

 ### Or you can download the the other Qt installers to install Qt Creator and Qt 5.3.2

 Such as this offline installer, http://download.qt.io/archive/qt/5.8/5.8.0/qt-opensource-linux-x64-5.8.0.run.
-Also, if you choose another path to install, you need to setup QT5PATH variable manually, such as `QT5PATH=$CARTAWORKHOME/CARTAvis-externals/ThirdParty/Qt/5.3/gcc_64/bin/`
+Also, if you choose another path to install, you need to setup QT5PATH variable manually, such as `QT5PATH=/opt/Qt/5.3/gcc_64/bin/`

 ## Install most Third Party libraries, some are built from source code
 cd `your-carta-work`, execute `sudo ./CARTAvis/carta/scripts/install3party.sh`

 ## Build CASA libraries

+**CentOS 7:**

-The `buildcasa.sh` will use `yum` to install specific version of gcc, g++ compilers and gfortran from casa yum repo.
+The `buildcasa.sh` will use `yum` to install specific version of gcc, g++ compilers (4.9.2) and gfortran from casa yum repo.
 But of course you can use any installed build tools.
 Just specify the path of them into cmake flag of building casa part in `buildcasa.sh`.

 cd `your-carta-work`, execute
 `./CARTAvis/carta/scripts/buildcasa.sh`, which does the following things